-GLADSTONE INVESTMENT CORPORATION Annual Meeting of Stockholders August 2, 2018 - 11:00 a.m.
-Eastern Time This proxy is solicited by the Board of Directors

-The undersigned hereby appoints Julia Ryan and Michael LiCalsi, and each of them acting individually, as attorneys and proxies of the undersigned, with full power of substitution, to vote all of the shares of common stock of Gladstone Investment Corporation (the "Company") which the undersigned may be entitled to vote at the Annual Meeting of Stockholders of the Company to be held via live webcast at www.virtualshareholdermeeting.com/GAIN2018 on Thursday, August 2, 2018, at 11:00 a.m.
-Eastern Time, and at any and all postponements, continuations and adjournments thereof, with all powers that the undersigned would possess if personally present, upon and in respect of the matters stated on the reverse side and in accordance with the instructions stated on the reverse side, with discretionary authority as to any and all other matters that may properly come before the meeting.
+B )298-P95388 GLADSTONE INVESTMENT CORPORATION Annual Meeting of Stockholders August 2, 2018 - 11:00 a.m.
+Eastern Time This proxy is solicited by the Board of Directors The undersigned hereby appoints Julia Ryan and Michael LiCalsi, and each of them acting individually, as attom proxies of the undersigned, with full power of substitution, to vote all of the shares of common stock of G Investment Corporation (the "Company") which the undersigned may be entitled to vote at the Annual Me Stockholders of the Company to be held via live webcast at www.virtualshareholdermeeting.com/GAIN2018 on T August 2, 2018, at 11:00 a.m.
+Eastern Time, and at any and all postponements, continuations and adjournments with all powers that the undersigned would possess if personally present, upon and in respect of the matters state reverse side and in accordance with the instructions stated on the reverse side, with discretionary authority as to all other matters that may properly come before the meeting.
 This proxy, when properly executed, will be voted in the manner directed herein.
-If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.
+If no such direction is m proxy will be voted in accordance with the Board of Directors' recommendations. ladstone eeting of 'hursday, a thereof, ed on the any and Address Changes/Comments: (If you noted any Address Changes/Comments above, please mark corresponding box on the reverse side.)

-Address Changes/Comments:

-(If you noted any Address Changes/Comments above, please mark corresponding box on the reverse side.)

 Continued and to be signed on reverse side